krongi/InmateGrabber/README.md

 # semSheriff
-Code to get info from SCSO in Central Florida
+Code to get info for current inmates in the John E Polk Correctional Facility, SCSO in Central Florida